babapooja/task-manager-frontend/README.md

 # Task Manager - FrontEnd

 This frontend application is developed using Angular, and is deployed on Azure at - [Task Manager](https://task-manager.azurewebsites.net/).
+To implement this application, followed tutorial by [Devstackr - Build a Task Manager Application](https://youtu.be/V-CeWkz1MNQ)

 ## Features